Dr Giacomo Damiani

 Background

 After a combined Bachelor and Masters in Architecture and Building Engineering at the University of Bologna, and several years in practice in Bologna and London (Walters & Cohen Architects), Giacomo completed an Arts and Humanities Research Council (CHASE) funded PhD at the University of Kent.
-Prior to joining ARU in September 2023, Giacomo taught several history and design modules at the University of Kent – School of Architecture and Planning (2018-2023).
-Giacomo was also invited critic at the University of Westminster – School of Architecture and Cities.

 Giacomo’s research focuses on the relationships between architectural theory and practice from historical contexts to the present.
 Giacomo’s research has developed through his PhD thesis ‘Geometrical Bodies as Material Forms’ focusing on the works of the Renaissance mathematician and natural philosopher Luca Pacioli and the architect Donato Bramante, and during research fellowships at the Bibliotheca Hertziana – Max Planck Institute for Art History and British School at Rome.
-Giacomo is keen to supervise students interested in architectural history and theory, sustainability, circular design strategies and related areas of research.
+Giacomo is keen to supervise students interested in architectural history and theory, heritage studies, sustainability, circular design strategies and related areas of research.

 Spoken Languages